alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ![](pics/origins-cave-people.jpg "Cave paintings, Bhimbetka, source: https://commons.wikimedia.org/wiki/File:Cave21.jpg")

-The lack of modern speculation about prehistoric language is surprising, given how much interest there is both academia and the general public about other aspects of prehistoric life.
+The scarcity of modern speculation about prehistoric language is surprising, given how much interest there is both academia and the general public about other aspects of prehistoric life.
-The lack of direct evidence in these unimaginative times is the most probable reason.
+The most likely reason is lack of direct evidence, which in these unimaginative times is a showstopper for many.
 But there is an indirect approach that combines language reconstruction and information theory to arrive at a consistent evolution.